Business LoansSmall Business Lender Reviews

 PNC isn’t overly transparent with a specific credit score requirement, but it does share some of its business loan requirements.
 The bank wants to see a clean credit history over the past five years, with no history of late payments, charge-offs, foreclosures, tax liens, judgements, lawsuits or accounts in collections.

-While there is not an explicit revenue requirement shared publicly, PNC says that it wants to see upward or stable trends in terms of revenue, and your Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) should be more than the projected principal and interest payments on the loan.
+And while there’s no explicit revenue requirement that’s shared publicly, PNC says that it wants to see “upward or stable trends” in terms of revenue, and your Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) should be more than the projected principal and interest payments on the loan.

 Required documents